 Errors sometimes occur during the creation of PDF files.
 It is not possible to open such files.
 The file may also get damaged while being sent over the email.
 In such a situation, the best thing to do is ask the sender to resend the file.

 For damaged PDF files, the best solution is to use a professional PDF file recovery tool.
-We recommend Stellar Toolkit for File Repair, an advanced software tool to recover and repair damaged PDF files without making any modifications to the original file.
+We recommend Wondershare Repairit, an software to repair damaged PDF files without making any modifications to the original file.
 Follow the steps below to fix a damaged PDF file:

 Method 4: Using an older version of Adobe Reader or Acrobat